AJGAR

-AJGAR was a suggested alliance of the Ahir, Jat, Gurjar and Rajput castes.
-It was first proposed by Sir Chhotu Ram, a rural leader and politician in pre-independence India as a form of peasant-alliance.
+AJGAR is a suggested alliance of the Ahir, Jat, Gujjar and Rajput communities of the Indian subcontinent.
+It was first proposed by Sir Chhotu Ram, a rural leader and politician in pre-independence India as an agricultural-alliance.
+According to this theory, these four communities are most strongest communities of India and if united could be a strong factor for deciding the election results of India.

-The theory was later used by Charan Singh in the 1970s as a part of his Kisan-Politics to break the monopoly of Indian National Congress in Uttar Pradesh.
-He subscribed to this theory that Ahirs, Jats, Gurjars and Rajputs are of the same social and racial group, the Kshatriya.
+The theory was later used by Chaudhary Charan Singh in the 1970s as a part of his Kisan-Politics to break the monopoly of Indian National Congress in Uttar Pradesh.
+He subscribed to the theory that these four communities: Ahirs, Jats, Gujjars and Rajputs should stay united.

 Aims and objectives

 The backward castes are prosperous throughout the state of Uttar Pradesh and constitute the mid-strata of the village social structure.
-Their social conditions largely correspond to their economic position, better than the Scheduled Castes and nearer to the higher castes.
-AJGAR emerged to gain political power in the state.
+At present, the Panchayati raj, has decided that marriages between these castes would not be considered as inter caste marriage.
+It's being promoted as single entity AJGAR.
+This theory of AJGAR emerged to gain political power in the state.

 Political outcome

 In Western Uttar Pradesh, the wealth and power of AJGAR alliance increased during the Green Revolution period, but the AJGAR formula failed to gain widespread support.
 However, later in 1989, the leader V. P. Singh used the AJGAR cluster successfully to conjoin the Other Backward Classes and Rajputs.